kjolayvar/sample-website-recipes/README.md

 # sample-website-recipes
 TheOdinProject Recipe Project

-1. Practicing my HTML foundation by Creating sa simple Recipe Website - The Odin Project Foundations.
+Practicing my HTML foundation by Creating a simple Recipe Website - The Odin Project Foundations.

-2. Trying to figure out how HTML works.
-(I'm actually just trying out the Git commit commands to add comments).
+It's a website that displays my top 3 dishes that my girl loves in a hypothetical restaurant that we own.